wflore19/pearai-submodule/docs/docs/troubleshooting.md

 ### code-server

-Continue can be used in [code-server](https://coder.com/), but if you are running across an error in the logs that includes "This is likely because the editor is not running in a secure context", please see [their documentation on securely exposing code-server](https://coder.com/docs/code-server/latest/guide#expose-code-server).
+PearAI can be used in [code-server](https://coder.com/), but if you are running across an error in the logs that includes "This is likely because the editor is not running in a secure context", please see [their documentation on securely exposing code-server](https://coder.com/docs/code-server/latest/guide#expose-code-server).

 ## Download the latest pre-release

 ### VS Code

 We are constantly making fixes and improvements to Continue, but the latest changes remain in a "pre-release" version for roughly a week so that we can test their stability.
-If you are experiencing issues, you can try the pre-release by going to the Continue extension page in VS Code and selecting "Switch to Pre-Release" as shown below.
+If you are experiencing issues, you can try the pre-release by going to the PearAI extension page in VS Code and selecting "Switch to Pre-Release" as shown below.

 ![Pre-Release](../static/img/prerelease.png)